wildfly/quickstart/bean-validation/README.md

 **Testing on Managed Server**

 Arquillian will start the container for you.
-All you have to do is setup a path to your extracted .
+All you have to do is setup a path to your JBoss AS7 or JBoss Enterprise Application Platform 6.
 To do this, run

     export JBOSS_HOME=/path/to/jboss-as